-Contact Person for Section 504 Referrals:
+Contact Person for Section 504 Referrals

 The designated person to contact regarding options for a student experiencing learning difficulties or regarding a referral for evaluation for Section 504 services is the Campus Section 504 Chair.
-Any additional questions may be directed to the HISD Section 504 Coordinator, Shlon L. Phillips, who can be reached at 713-556-8000.
+Any additional questions may be directed to the HISD Section 504 Coordinator, Angie Maxey, Angie.Maxey@ HoustonISD.org.
+Phone Number: 713-556-7122